Stateira (wife of Alexander the Great): Early life

 Stateira was the eldest daughter of Darius III of Persia and his wife, also named Stateira.
 Both of her parents were frequently described as handsome or beautiful, leading Tarn to speculate Stateira "was sufficiently good-looking, at any rate for a princess, to be called ... beautiful."
 Her birthdate is unknown; by 333 BC she was of marriageable age.
 After Alexander the Great invaded Persia, Stateira and her family accompanied Darius' army.
 In November 333 Alexander's army defeated the Persians at the Battle of Issus.
 Darius fled, and the Macedonian army soon captured his family.
-Although many captured Persian women were treated brutally, under Alexander's orders Stateira, her mother, her sister Drypetis, her younger brother, and their paternal grandmother, Sisygambis, were treated well and allowed to retain their social status.
+Although they were his captives, under Alexander's orders Stateira, her mother, her sister Drypetis, her younger brother, and their paternal grandmother, Sisygambis, were treated well and allowed to retain their social status.

 Marriage to Alexander the Great

 For the next two years, Stateira and her family followed Alexander's army.
 Her mother died in early 332, leaving Sisygambis to act as her guardian.
 Although Darius tried several times to ransom his family, Alexander refused to return the women.
 Darius then offered Alexander Stateira's hand in marriage and agreed to relinquish his claim to some of the land Alexander had already seized in exchange for ending the war.
 Alexander declined the offer, reminding Darius that he already had custody of both the land and Stateira, and that, if he chose to marry her, Darius' permission would not be necessary.

 In 330 BC, Alexander left Stateira and her family in Susa with instructions that she should be taught Greek.
 Historian Elizabeth Donnelly Carney speculates that Alexander had already decided to marry Stateira and was preparing her for life as his wife.
 Stateira became Alexander's second wife in 324 BC, almost ten years after her capture, in a mass ceremony known as The Susa weddings which lasted five days.
 Ninety other Persian noblewomen were married to Macedonian soldiers who were loyal to Alexander; this included Drypetis, who married Alexander's friend, Hephaestion.
 At the same ceremony, Alexander married Parysatis, daughter of previous Persian ruler Artaxerxes III.
 It was fairly common practice for conquering rulers to marry the widow or daughter of the man they had deposed.
 By wedding both women, Alexander cemented his ties to both branches of the royal family of the Achaemenid Empire.

 Alexander died the following year, 323 BC.
 After his death, his first wife Roxana colluded with Perdiccas to kill Stateira.
-Roxana wished to cement her own position and that of her son, Alexander IV, by ridding herself of a rival who could be—or claim to be—pregnant.
+Roxana wished to cement her own position and that of her son, Alexander IV, by ridding herself of a rival who could be or claim to be pregnant or to have given birth to a child.
 According to Plutarch's account, Stateira's sister, Drypetis, was killed at the same time; Carney believes that Plutarch was mistaken, and it was actually Parysatis who died with Stateira.